nven/vsi-operations-scheduler-solution/examples/README.md

 * Select Terraform version as terraform_v0.14
 * Save template information
 * Set the API Key
-* Override the input variables as per your requirements and ensure you enter the values in `HCL2` format (The same format used in tfvars variables)
+* Override the input variables as per your requirements and ensure you enter the values in `HCL2` format (The same format as used in tfvars variables)
 * Generate / Apply Plan

 ## Note